TomDemeranville/i2-workshop-2016/README.md

 **2. Configure identity provider settings for your API credentials** -->
-## 6.1 Get ORCID Member API Credentials
+## 6.1 How to get ORCID Member API Credentials

 To use the ORCID Member API, you'll need credentials consisting of a Client ID (consumer KEY) and Client Secret (consumer SECRET).
 These work like a username and password that allow your application to access the API.